ardacetinkaya/EverythingAsCode/README.md

 ## Everything as Code ##

-Solution as a code, infrastructure as a code, build as a code and deployment as a code...
+Solution as a code, infrastructure as a code, build as a code and deployment as a code.😀